 Overwhelming improvement has been seen in the company where their software license business has more than doubled in three years, increasing its market share by 17 points.

-Let us explore in this section some effective strategies to increase the productivity of sales team in an organisation that would have a positive impact on the overall company’s performance.
+Let us explore in this section some effective strategies to increase the productivity of sales team in an organization that would have a positive impact on the overall company’s performance.

 Investing in Sales Training